The Scandinavian Effect

 The metrics contained within the toolkit were inspired by field research in Scandinavia, specifically within three areas of focus: civic engagement, public realm and parks, and active transportation.

 In summer 2018, 8 80 Cities will launch the first iteration of the diagnostic toolkit.
-This toolkit will guide their work in communities across North America The initial report can be found here.
+This toolkit will guide their work in communities across North America.